Last Updated on

 In fact, experts recommend watering less frequently to have a well-cared for lawn.

-The reason: less frequent watering forces grass roots to dig down deeper (deeper than the weed roots).
+The reason: if you water less frequently with Gilmour garden sprinklers, it forces grass roots to dig down deeper (deeper than the weed roots.)

 Then when the top soil becomes dry, the weeds die while the grass continues to thrive.